What Causes Mouth Sores After Chemo?

 Cryotherapy Device for Helping Chemo Patients with Mouth Sores

-Through the power of cryotherapy, cancer patients can now mitigate the worst of their oral mucositis symptoms before they appear.
+Through the power of our oral cryotherapy device, cancer patients can now mitigate the worst of their oral mucositis symptoms before they appear.
 The Chemo Mouthpiece™ is specially designed to improve upon existing techniques used around the country to bring greater relief to patients suffering from oral mucositis.
 To learn more about our product and how it can help you or someone you love, visit us online or call (866) 461-7518 today.